nguyensjsu/cmpe281-avengers/XP Values/XP-Core-Value-See The Whole.md

 As a whole, in this week everyone has worked on backend part of the sub-modules like product catalogs, shopping cart, user activity logs, etc. Evryone has explored the NoSql databases suitable for the assigned sub-modules and make local connection to those databases.

 Also, while working on the sub-modules, each team member has idea of how others are going worward with there sub-modules so that it will be easy to integrate all sub-modules as a whole.

+**Week#5 : 22/10 - 28/10**

+Everyone has created the REST apis for respective sub-modules' functionalities in python.
+While designing the REST api for particular sub-module everyone has kept the similar format so that it will be easy to integrate as a whole.

+Some team members has worked on the frontend to see the proof of concept which will make development easy in a bigger picture.
+As a whole, to integrate all modules everyone has researched on how to create cluster for each sub-module's databases in the AWS account.